 About one year ago, with Capture One 21 (build 14.3.0), I was thrilled to discover the new Magic Brush.
 With Capture One 22 (build 15.3.0), its counterpart sees the day of light; the Magic Eraser.

 The Magic Eraser works on an existing mask, and this mask must be rasterized, not a parametric mask like the Linear and Radial Gradient tools.
 You can create a filled adjustment layer and work your way with the Magic Eraser to the desired result.

 You enable the Magic Eraser from the Layers tool or the Cursortools in the Toolbar.
-The Magic Eraser works similarly to the Magic Brush, erasing the mask for a color you select.
+The Magic Eraser works similarly to the Magic Brush, erasing the mask for your selected color.

 You can set Size, Opacity, Tolerance, and Refine Edge for the Magic Eraser, and there is an option to link with the Magic Brush.

 Cloud Transfer From iPad

 Capture One 22, build 15.3, is the first version that lets you work with Capture One for iPad.
 The iPad version can publish albums to the cloud, so-called Cloud Albums, including image files and adjustments.
 Each Cloud Album you publish is available in Capture One for download, which is Cloud Transfer.

 Manually add the Cloud Transfer icon to your Toolbar.
 When you click on the icon, the Cloud Transfer dialog opens.